-In this article, we are going to discuss 10 methods to reduce TV glare, which is something that many people faced due to light reflection from the TV screens.
-You want to get your TV to obtain the best view, but reflections on the TV from lights and windows won’t let it happen.
+In this article, we are going to discuss 10 methods to reduce TV glare.
+This is something many people faced due to light reflection from the TV screens.
+You want to get the best view from your TV, but reflections on the TV from lights and windows won’t let it happen.
 Thus, the glare will cause distortion to your viewing.

-If you feel that glare is contributing to your viewing discomfort, read this article to know “How to reduce TV glare?”
+So, the glare is contributing to viewing discomfort? read this article to know “How to reduce TV glare?”

 So, in this article we would talk about: